-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 LinkedIn allows you to add a list of skills to your profile that tells visitors what you are best at.

-This is another area where it may be smart to include things that have your target keywords.
+This is another area where it may be smart to include things with your target keywords.

-You can have three “top” skills, as well as a longer list of other skills that you have.
-I recommend listing your primary skills in the top three section, as these are the most likely to get endorsed (as they are seen first).
+You can have three "top" skills and a longer list of other skills you have.

+I recommend listing your primary skills in the top three sections, as these are the most likely to get endorsed (as they are seen first).

 Endorsements

 Endorsements are when other users endorse you for the skills on your profile.
-Again, this serves as social proof that you have the skills that you say you have.
+Again, this serves as social proof that you have the skills you say you have.

-You can reach out to users on LinkedIn to endorse your skills in order to boost your numbers.
-You can also endorse users for their skills, which could prompt them to contact you or endorse you back.
+You can reach out to users on LinkedIn to endorse your skills to boost your numbers.
+You can also endorse users for their skills, which could prompt them to contact or endorse you.

 It's best to have many endorsements for just a few skills versus only a few endorsements for many different skills.